C.8 Worker's Compensation

 1. Coverage

 All accidents must be reported to the immediate supervisor of the injured employee within 24 hours.
-An Injury/Illness Report form should be completed by Security, and/or the supervisor and forwarded to the Human Resources Department.
+An Injury/Illness Report form should be completed by Public Safety, and/or the supervisor and forwarded to the Human Resources Department.

 The Injury/Illness Report can be found at https://www.usi.edu/media/vt4jkvsy/accident-injury-investigation-form.pdf and is available in the Human Resources Department.